Things to do

 Taste cider and brandy on the farm where it is fermented and distilled, Somerset Cider Brandy 55mins.

 For antiques addicts, the Bath and West Showground, 20 mins, near Shepton Mallet, hosts the largest antiques fair and flea markets in the South West.
-Or, if you are looking for architectural salvage or a quirky feature for your garden, Wells Reclamation is 15 mins away.
+Or, if you are looking for architectural salvage or a quirky feature for your garden, Wells Reclamation is 15 mins away and Glastonbury Reclamation is a further 5 mins drive.

 Arts and Culture